georgebaskervil/geor.me/src/content/posts/how-the-metaverse-will-kill-us-all.md

 ---
 title: How the Metaverse will kill us all.
-description: Why Zuckerberg's right, and why that's a problem.
+description: Why Zuck's right, and why that's a problem.
 publishedAt: 2024-05-05
 ---